 - 8 ounces gnocchi

-- Add one tablespoon cooking oil to a large skillet set over medium heat and brown the beef on all sides.
-Remove the beef and add additional oil as needed and saute the onions until tender and beginning to brown.
+- Add additional oil to the skillet as needed and saute the onions over medium heat until tender and beginning to brown.
 Add garlic and cook for an additional 2 minutes.
-Remove garlic and onion from skillet and saute the mushrooms until tender.
+Then remove garlic and onion from your skillet and saute the mushrooms until tender.

-- While browning and sauteing ingredients in the skillet, add butter to the bottom of a Dutch Oven set over medium low heat.
-Once butter has melted whisk in flour and continue to stir for 3 minutes, to cook out raw flour taste.
+- While browning and sauteing ingredients in the skillet, add butter to the bottom of a large Dutch Oven set over medium low heat.
+Once butter has melted whisk in flour and continue to stir for 3 minutes to cook out raw flour taste.

-- Add beef broth a couple splashes at a time and stir to incorporate into the butter/flour mixture.
+- Pour in beef broth a couple splashes at a time and stir to incorporate into the butter/flour mixture.
 Continue to do this until all beef broth has been added.
-Add wine, Worcestershire sauce and tomato paste.
+Next, add wine, Worcestershire sauce and tomato paste.

 - Add beef, mushrooms, onion, and garlic to the Dutch oven.
-If there is any burnt on fond in your sauteing skillet, it can be deglazed by whisking beef broth or wine in the skillet until all bits have loosened, then add deglazing liquid to the Dutch Oven.
+If there is any burnt on fond in your sauteing skillet, deglaze the browned bits by whisking beef broth or wine in the skillet until all bits have loosened, then add deglazing liquid to the Dutch Oven.

 - 15 minutes prior to serving stir in the gnocchi.
-Once tender, ladle stew into bowls and serve.
+Once tender, ladle the mushroom and beef stew into bowls and serve.